mkozinski/Learning3DSegmentationWith2DAnnotations/README.md

 The networks with the trained weights are dumped in the log directories:
 a) the recent network is stored at `<logdir>/basic_net_last.t7`,
 b) the network attaining the highest F1 score on the test set is stored at `<logdir>/test_net_bestF1.t7`.

+To generate prediction for the test set using a trained network run
+`th -e "dofile \"saveOutputVolumes.lua\""`.
+The name of the file containing the network, and the output directory are defined at the beginning of the script.
+The output is saved in form of stacks of png images.